 Over a four year period, the Living Oceans Foundation has been involved in a massive scale marine habitat research project in the Red Sea.
-The results are now published in this first ever atlas of the Red Sea marine habitats of offshore coral reefs.
+The results are now published in this first-ever atlas of the Red Sea marine habitats and offshore coral reefs.
 It is available for download in both English and Arabic.

 This Atlas represents one of the main products generated from four years of research along the Red Sea coastline of the Kingdom of Saudi Arabia by the Khaled bin Sultan Living Oceans Foundation in conjunction with several government and academic partners.
 The main goals of this project were to map shallow marine habitats off the Saudi Arabian Red Sea coastline and characterize their structure, composition, and condition and provide the resulting information and tools to relevant government agencies in Saudi Arabia as a baseline for future management and conservation initiatives, groundtruthing surveys, and research efforts focused on the Farasan Islands (2006), Ras Qisbah (2007), Yanbu and Al Wajh regions (2008), and the Farasan Banks (2009).
 The areas were chosen because they represent the most complex marine environments in the region, with shallow habitats often extending 30-100 km offshore.
 Other less complex areas are not included in this Atlas, primarily because these are dominated by fringing reefs located close to shore that drop quickly into deep water.